pedro00dk/willow/server/README.md

 ## Docker

 The server image does not require especial options to build or run.
 However, it does not pack any tracer implementation inside it.
+Remember to expose ports if your configuration needs it.

 ```shell
 $ docker image build --tag willow-server -- ./